Victor Hugo (artist and window dresser): Meeting Halston and window displays

+Friendship with Andy Warhol and Studio 54 years

-Hugo later became one of Andy Warhol's assistants at The Factory where among other things he worked on the painter's oxidation paintings.
-In 1977, Warhol photographed Hugo nude and performing sexual acts for his "Torsos" and "Sex Parts" series.
+Hugo later became one of Andy Warhol's studio assistants at the Factory, where Warhol photographed him nude and performing sexual acts with men for his Torsos (1977) and Sex Parts (1978) series.
+Hugo also worked on Warhol's Oxidations (1977–78), paintings made with urine.

 When Studio 54 opened in 1977, Halston and Hugo immersed themselves in a hedonistic and partying lifestyle.
 Cocaine-infused orgies were held at Halston's Upper East Side townhome.
-Warhol noted in a July 1977 diary entry that Hugo had a girlfriend named Nancy who he'd sleep with for cocaine.
+Warhol noted in a July 1977 diary entry that Hugo had a girlfriend named Nancy whom he'd sleep with for cocaine.

-In his memoir, Bob Colacello former executive editor at Warhol's Interview, described how Warhol often used Hugo to antagonize Halston: "Andy loved it when Victor showed up at [Studio] 54 in a jockstrap or at a Halston party in a Halston dress, in both cases much to Halston's embarrassment...Victor later told me that Andy actually paid him to do these things".

-He further stated that "Andy saw Victor as the perfect source for ideas: someone with a fertile imagination who didn't know what to do with it...The Venezuelan's own art was going nowhere: He signed rat traps and handed them out at parties; he dipped chickens' feet in red paint and called their footprints drawings".
-In 1978, the artist and videographer Anton Perich made a short film of Hugo destroying a Warhol painting as "a sacrifice".
+In his memoir Holy Terror: Andy Warhol Close Up (1990), Bob Colacello, former executive editor at Interview, described how Warhol often used Hugo to antagonize Halston: "Andy loved it when Victor showed up at [Studio] 54 in a jockstrap or at a Halston party in a Halston dress, in both cases much to Halston's embarrassment...Victor later told me that Andy actually paid him to do these things".
+He further stated that "Andy saw Victor as the perfect source for ideas: someone with a fertile imagination who didn't know what to do with it...The Venezuelan's own art was going nowhere: He signed rat traps and handed them out at parties; he dipped chickens' feet in red paint and called their footprints drawings."
+In 1978, the artist and videographer Anton Perich made a short film of Hugo destroying a Warhol painting as "a sacrifice."

 Hugo's friendship with Warhol caused a rift in Warhol's relationship with his longtime boyfriend Jed Johnson.
 "When Studio 54 opened, New York was at the height of its decadence, and things changed with Andy," Johnson told Warhol's biographer Victor Bockris.
 "I never liked that scene, and I felt that Andy was just wasting his time.
 It was really upsetting.
 He spent his time with the most ridiculous people."